 - Alzheimer’s disease is the only major cause of death with no known prevention, treatment or cure.

-- Finland has the highest rate of death from Alzheimer’s disease of any nation in the world.
-Iceland, Norway and the United States follow with abnormally high rates of Alzheimer’s disease.
+- A few years ago, Finland had the highest rate of death from Alzheimer’s disease of any nation in the world.
+Iceland, Norway and the United States followed closely behind.
+According to the latest global statistics, which are inconsistent at best, China now leads the world with the highest incidence rate.

 “There is now real evidence of the potential transmissibility of Alzheimer’s,” says Thomas Wiesniewski M.D. a prion and Alzheimer’s researcher at New York University School of Medicine.